hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

   To keep Canton components apart across migrations (new Canton components are needed to upgrade across non-backwards-compatible changes to the Canton software), we deploy them with migration ID-specific names and ingress rules (see :ref:`sv-upgrades-deploying-domain`).
+  We furthermore configure Canton components to create and use migration ID-specific (PostgreSQL) database names.
-  As part of :ref:`sv-upgrades-deploying-apps`, the SV app will initialize these components based on its configured migration ID.
+  As part of :ref:`sv-upgrades-deploying-apps`, the SV app will initialize Canton components based on its configured migration ID.
 - The SV node CometBFT component is aware of the migration ID - it is used for forming the CometBFT chain ID.

 .. _sv-upgrades-dumps: